SkylineCommunications/dataminer-docs/connector-help/connector_help/Beckhoff_BK9000.md

 # Beckhoff BK9000

-The Beckhoff BK9000 is a virtual driver that is used to provide information about the type and position of modules.
+The Beckhoff BK9000 is a virtual connector that is used to provide information about the type and position of modules.

 ## About

-The driver provides an overview of the different modules and allows the user to edit module types.
+The connector provides an overview of the different modules and allows the user to edit module types.
 Via a virtual connection, the Beckhoff BK9000 provides other elements with position information.
 This includes the module type and start and stop position.

-### Driver range 2.0.0
+### connector range 2.0.0

-This driver help describes the 2.0.0 range of the driver.
+This connector help describes the 2.0.0 range of the connector.
 In this range, it is possible to change the number of modules dynamically by using a table.

 ## Installation and configuration

 ### Creation

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Configuration

-The **PositionInfo** of the **Module Table** entries needs to be configured with a virtual connection to the **PositionInfo from BK9000** parameter of the relevant module drivers, e.g. the KL2622 driver.
+The **PositionInfo** of the **Module Table** entries needs to be configured with a virtual connection to the **PositionInfo from BK9000** parameter of the relevant module connectors, e.g. the KL2622 connector.

 ## Usage